MinaBoktor01/Portfolio/README.md

 ## About Me

-I'm a Computer Science graduate and Masters student in Cybersecurity at Montclair State University.
-While my professional experience spans SOC analysis, risk & compliance, and email security, this GitHub is where I document the offensive side of my skillset — CTF writeups, lab walkthroughs, and security research built up through self-study and structured courses.
+I'm a Computer Science graduate of Montclair State University.
+My professional experience spans SOC analysis, risk & compliance, and email security, and this GitHub is where I document the offensive side of my skillset — CTF writeups, lab walkthroughs, and security research built up through self-study and structured courses.

 Everything here is hands-on, documented in my own way of understanding, and performed in legal controlled lab environments.